Rok standing next to a converted truck in snowy Tysovets, Ukraine

 • Unsuccessful business meetings in Kiev and walking around the main streets at -11°C.

-The second-largest European country after Russia, Ukraine was one of the most important republics of the Soviet Union, which resulted in many top positions in the Soviet Union occupied by Ukrainians.
-The country was heavily damaged by second world war and one of the poorest Soviet republics by the end of the Soviet Union in 1991.
+Ukraine, the second-largest country in Europe after Russia, was one of the most important republics of the Soviet Union, with many Ukrainians holding top positions.
+The country was badly damaged during World War II and had become one of the poorest Soviet republics by the time the Soviet Union collapsed in 1991.

 The journey towards independence that began in 1991 was market by significant challenges, as Ukraine sought to align itself with Russia on one hand and the European Union on the other.